How to Schedule Posts in WordPress

-If you are a blogger or into the blogging field, it’s essential to have a good content strategy.
-Writing and posting the content is fine, however, if you want proper engagement and traffic on your website, you need to plan out a good content strategy.
-One of them is schedule posts in for your WordPress site.
+If you are a blogger or in the blogging field, it’s essential to have a good content strategy.
+Writing and posting the content is fine.
+However, if you want proper engagement and traffic on your website, you need to plan out a good content strategy.
+One of them is schedule posts for your WordPress site.

 Native Options To Schedule Posts in WordPress

 The first way to schedule a WordPress post would be using the inbuilt tool provided in the post editor.
 Here’s how to schedule posts in WordPress:

 Scheduling posts in WordPress is a valuable feature that allows you to publish content automatically at a specific date and time.
 Here’s how to schedule a post using the WordPress Block Editor: